exasol/python-toolbox/doc/changes/unreleased.md

 # Unreleased

 ## 🐞 Fixed

 * Changed the default linter configuration in the Nox **lint** task to automatically generate a report.
 Previously, setting it in **pyproject.toml** was required.

+## ✨ Feature

+* #162: Updated templates for GitHub workflows to inherit secrets by default